 Premium translation and localization services that follow this process offer higher quality translations because they provide layered oversight.
 The TEP process is the cornerstone of most translation workflows where the expected outcome is an accurate text in another language.
 However, it can also be a part of broader localization workflows.
 For example, the localization of different products (such as video games, software, or mobile applications) sometimes requires more complex processes involving text extraction, layout design, transcreation, dubbing, testing, and more.
 Embedded in these workflows, the TEP process can enrich the quality of the localized texts to ensure accurate and culturally appropriate products for the intended audiences.

 We view the TEP process as a whole, but each step in the workflow has its own purpose.
 While the process may vary slightly between LSPs or projects, each stage is generally handled as described below.

-The first step in this process is translation, which is the rendering of language from one to another.
+The first step in the TEP process is translation, which is conveying meaning from one language to another.
 Context is extremely important at this stage.
-The translator should consider not only the language and country of origin but the language variants within the region.
-Spanish, for example, is spoken by over half a billion people in the world with significant differences in vocabulary and grammar dependent on locality.
-We use the client’s preferred computer-assisted translation tool software, adhere to the Translation Memory and Termbase, comply with locale suitability, and follow the general or specific style guide for all projects.
+Translators consider not only the language and country of origin but also the regional language variant.
+Additionally, the linguistic team uses the client’s preferred computer-assisted translation tool, leverages the client’s translation memory and termbase, adapts the text to the target audience, and follows a general or specific style guide for all projects.

-While in search of quality translation services, it’s best to go beyond companies that simply translate and revise text.
-Without the knowledge that both an editor and proofreader bring to a project, your projects run the risk of delay or even additional cost to correct unnecessary translation mistakes.
-You should look for translation services that adopt the full TEP process.
-The three-step system will protect you from poor translations that diminish the results you wish to achieve and ensures easy reading for audiences.
+To ensure quality translation services, it’s best to go beyond workflows that just involve translation and editing.
+Without the knowledge that both an editor and proofreader bring to a project, clients run the risk of delays or even additional costs to correct unnecessary translation mistakes.
+The three-step system protects clients from poor translations that diminish the results they wish to achieve and ensures easy reading for audiences.